E6

 Battery Overtemperature / Temperature Sensor Fault

-Charger LED flashes and vacuum battery LEDs blink E6 pattern, battery will not charge
+Charger LED flashes, and vacuum battery LEDs blink an E6 pattern; the battery will not charge.

 Advertisements